chrisryan91/CheesyStore_PP5/README.md

 15. As a user, I want to participate in a loyalty program that rewards me for my purchases so that I can enjoy discounts, get early access to new products, and access exclusive content.
 16. As a potential customer, I want to interact with a chatbot on the cheese-selling website so that I can receive personalized recommendations, get answers to my questions about the products, and have assistance throughout the checkout process, making my shopping experience smoother and more enjoyable.

-User Stories are tested in: [Testing.md](Testing.md)
+User Stories are tested in: [Testing.md](TESTING.md)

 Link to User Stories + Tasks: [User Stories Board](https://github.com/users/chrisryan91/projects/11/views/1)

+### Design

+???

 ### Wireframes

-Wireframes were developed at the outset of my project.
-The general framework for how the website should be structured has remained the same.
-These served as a basis for my design from the beginning and prevented me from deviating too far in another direction.
-I created them partly because I understood that could could easily be made responsive to smaller screen sizes with bootstrap.
+Wireframes were created at the start of the project to establish the website's structure.
+The initial framework has largely stayed consistent throughout the development process.
+These wireframes were used as a reference for the design, ensuring that it did not stray significantly from the intended direction.
+They were also designed with responsiveness in mind, knowing that Bootstrap could be used to adapt the layout for smaller screens.

+Although there were some deviations from the original design, such as not including an "About Us" section, I made efforts to adhere to the initial wireframe as closely as possible.
+The wireframes proved to be valuable, providing a solid foundation for the design.
+They helped prevent excessive deviation during the styling process, which often led to cluttered HTML and CSS.

 <details>
 <summary>Home Page Initial Desktop Wireframe</summary>